 Engagement and retention

-- Send targeted email: Capitalize on local events, weather patterns/forecasts, flu/cold outbreaks, etc.
+- Send targeted email: Capitalize on local events such as weather patterns and forecasts or holidays.

 - Use personalization as a means to connect with your customer.